 Imagine having 12 401(k)’s with different employers.
 Not to mention, many people forget about their retirement savings all together because companies change providers, get acquired, or go out of business.
 If you only spend 1-2 years at the company, you may assume there’s not much there waiting for you.
 We convince ourselves “it’s not worth the hassle.”
 The problem is if you do this 12-times over 25-years, you’re suddenly 50-years-old with no retirement savings whatsoever.

 Failing to Account for Market Shifts: This year has articulated just how volatile the American and global economies are.
 Coronavirus tanked the stock market and has caused a major shift in the job market.
-Imagine losing $339,000 in a single day You save up your entire life, and let’s say you never change your job.
+Imagine losing $339,000 in a single day, and nobody calls you to tell you that?
+You save up your entire life, and let’s say you never change your job.
 Yet, on March 23, 2020, the S&P 500 Index plunged by 33.9%.
+Your 401(k) company probably didn’t call to tell you that, either.
+You’re on your own.